kalpanarathor/kalpanarathor/README.md

 - 👀 Excited to contribute to the everevolving field of computer science with fresh ideas and enthusiasm.
 Committed to continuous learning and growth.
-- 🌱 I've  learned  linux, git and aws cloud.
+- 🌱 I've  learned  linux, git and aws cloud , data analysis.
-- I'm currently learning Graphic Designing & UI/UX designs.
 - 📫 You can reach me on my email "kalpanarathor716@gmail.com"
 - 😄 Pronouns: Kalpana
 - ⚡ Fun fact: I can swim all day haha